exercism/python/docs/TESTS.md

 This will test your solution.
 When `pytest` encounters a failed test, the program will stop and tell you which test failed.
 When you run the test again, `pytest` will first test that failed test, then continue with the rest.

+## Extending your IDE

+If you'd like to extend your IDE with some tools that will help you with testing/improving your code, check [this]() page.
+We go into multiple IDEs and editors and some handy extensions.

+## Additional testing

+Here is some additional information, which could come in handy.

-## PDB
+### PDB

+TODO

 Typing pdb on the command line will drop you into the python debugger when a test fails.
-To learn how to usepdb, check out the [documentation](https://docs.python.org/3/library/pdb.html#debugger-commands).
+To learn how to use pdb, check out the [documentation](https://docs.python.org/3/library/pdb.html#debugger-commands).

 ```bash
 pytest --pdb bob_test.py
 ```

-## Additional

-Here is some additional information, which could come in handy.

 ### Adding to PATH